Redirected Auto T Cells for Advanced Myeloma

 Inclusion Criteria:

-• Myeloma has responded partially to initial therapy but a complete response (immunofixation negative and normal serum free light chain studies) has not developed after a minimum of 3 cycles or months of initial therapy.
+• Myeloma has responded partially to initial therapy but a complete response (immunofixation negative and normal serum free light chain) has NOT developed after a minimum of 3 cycles or months of initial therapy

-• Myeloma has high risk features as defined by the presence of one or more cytogenetic abnormalities known to confer a poor outcome even after standard autotransplants: complex karyotype (greater or equal to 3 abnormalities), t(4;14), t(14;16), del (17) (p13.1), and/or chromosome 13 abnormalities.
-These patients may be enrolled even while in complete or near-complete remission.
+• Myeloma has high-risk features as defined by the presence of one or more cytogenetic abnormalities known to confer a poor outcome even after standard auto-transplants: complex karyotype (≥ to 3 abnormalities), t(4;14), t(14;16), del (17) (p13.1), and/or chromosome 13 abnormalities.
+These patients may be enrolled even while in complete or near-complete remission

-• Subjects mus have ECOG score of 0-2 (unless due solely to bone pain)
+• ECOG performance status 0-2 (unless due solely to bone pain)

-• Female subjects of childbearing potential must have a negative pregnancy test and both male and female (of childbearing potential) subjects must agree to use reliable methods of contraception during the study.
+• Females subjects of childbearing potential must have a negative pregnancy test and both male and female (of childbearing potential) subjects must agree to use reliable methods of contraception during the study.

 Exclusion Criteria: